 Instacart’s 20-Year Game

 Apoorva Mehta legitimately deserves credit for recognizing the need for a company to fulfill online grocery orders and deliver them.
 Mehta worked very hard to get Instacart off the ground.
 However, many retail analysts recognize that Instacart not only benefitted from luck, but their growth can directly be traced to actions taken by others and events that haven’t occurred for over 100 years.
+Still, I believe Mehta deserves credit for what he and his team have created with Instacart.

-If Amazon hadn’t acquired Whole Foods, and if COVID hadn’t appeared, I wouldn’t be writing this article.
 The acquisition of Whole Foods by Amazon scared the majority of grocery executives into thinking Amazon would soon take their customers.
 Instacart benefitted from the panicked executives who contracted Instacart to provide online grocery fulfillment and delivery.

 Prior to COVID, only 3% of grocery sales were online.
 When COVID arrived, the need for online grocery fulfillment and delivery exploded.
 To the credit of Instacart’s executive team, they took full advantage of the opportunity to grow their business.